 - The type of cancer suspected

 - Your signs and symptoms

 Pelvic examination.
 The doctor feels the uterus, vagina, ovaries, and rectum to check for any unusual findings.
 A Pap test , often done with a pelvic examination, is primarily done to evaluate for cervical cancer.
 However, sometimes a Pap test may occasionally find abnormal glandular cells, which are caused by uterine cancer.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a liquid to drink.

 Doctors also use the following surgical tests to establish a diagnosis:

 For an endometrial biopsy, the doctor removes a small sample of tissue with a very thin tube.
 The tube is inserted into the uterus through the cervix, and the tissue is removed with suction.
-This process takes about one minute.
+This process takes about 1 minute.
 Afterward, the woman may have cramps and vaginal bleeding.
 These symptoms should go away soon after and can be reduced by taking a nonsteroidal anti-inflammatory drug (NSAID) as directed by the doctor.
 Endometrial biopsy is often a very accurate way to diagnose uterine cancer.
 However, patients who have abnormal vaginal bleeding before the test may still need a dilation & curettage (D&C; see below) even if no abnormal cells are found during the biopsy.